programarivm/myfiles/README.md

 Simple file manager -- no MVC framework is used, PHP code only.

+> TODOs:

+    - After adding `Nonceshield` the tests are throwing a 403 Forbidden error -- make them pass

 ### 1. Build the Docker Containers

     docker-compose up --build